serenity-is/docs/tutorials/movies/09-filtering-with-multiple-genres.md

 using MyRequest = MovieTutorial.MovieDB.MovieListRequest;
 ```

-Additionally, we need to make a minor adjustment in *MovieEndpoint.cs*, which represents the actual web service:
+Additionally, we need to make a minor adjustment in *MovieEndpoint.cs*, which represents the actual web service, by replacing `ListRequest` references in `List` and `ListExcel` methods with `MovieListRequest`:

 ```cs
 public class MovieEndpoint : ServiceEndpoint